Cubs fans go crazy after World Series win

 World Series 2016: Cubs vs. Indians

-Cleveland Indians' Corey Kluber is safe at first as Chicago Cubs first baseman Anthony Rizzo can't make a play on a wild throw by third baseman Kris Bryant during the second inning of Game 4.
+Cleveland's Corey Kluber is safe at first as Cubs first baseman Anthony Rizzo can't make a play on a wild throw by third baseman Kris Bryant during the second inning of Game 4.

 World Series 2016: Cubs vs. Indians

-Cleveland Indians center fielder Rajai Davis can't catch the ball hit by Chicago Cubs' Dexter Fowler during the first inning of Game 4.
+Indians center fielder Rajai Davis can't catch the ball hit by Chicago Cubs' Dexter Fowler during the first inning of Game 4.

 World Series 2016: Cubs vs. Indians

-Cleveland Indians starting pitcher Corey Kluber throws during the first inning of Game 4.
+Indians starting pitcher Corey Kluber throws during the first inning of Game 4.

 World Series 2016: Cubs vs. Indians

-Chicago Cubs' Anthony Rizzo hits an RBI single during the first inning of Game 4.
+Cubs' Anthony Rizzo hits an RBI single during the first inning of Game 4.

 World Series 2016: Cubs vs. Indians

-Francisco Lindor and Brandon Guyer of the Cleveland Indians celebrate after beating the Chicago Cubs 1-0 in Game 3 of the 2016 World Series at Wrigley Field on Friday, October 28, 2016 in Chicago, Illinois.
+Francisco Lindor and Brandon Guyer of the Indians celebrate after beating the Cubs 1-0 in Game 3.

 World Series 2016: Cubs vs. Indians

-Ben Zobrist of the Chicago Cubs reacts after striking out in the ninth inning in Game 3.
+Ben Zobrist of the Cubs reacts after striking out in the ninth inning in Game 3.

 World Series 2016: Cubs vs. Indians